cypienta/docs/docs/source/deploy_ui/start_using.rst

 5. Click on ``OK`` button to confirm your cut action

 6. Navigate back to the Campaigns page.
-You will notice now that the campaign name ``3599.0`` has event count of 3, changed from 4.
-And the ``3572.0`` campaign has count of 13 changed from 12.
+You will notice now that the campaign name ``3599.0`` has an event count of 3, changed from 4.
+And the ``3572.0`` campaign has an event count of 13 changed from 12.

     .. image:: resources/cut_completed.png
         :alt: cut completed